Mirin1281/Novel-System/README.md

 If you want to know more details, see `CommandBase` virtual function implementation.

 *Note: The function is not implemented in the `CommandBase`.
-Do not directly manipulate the data in Novel/Scriptable/Commands.
+Do not directly manipulate the data in Novel/Scriptables/Commands.
-Also, be sure to use `~~Command` as the class name of the command.

 If you only see the command name and `Enable` in the inspector, click on the label part of the command name.
 <br>
 <br>

 ## About message boxes, etc.
-`MessageBoxManager` is created at the start of the game by `CreateManagerData`.
+`MessageBoxManager` is created at the start of the game by `NovelManager`.
 You can delete it if you don't need it, or you can create it later using prefabrication.

 If the corresponding message box already exists in the scene, it will be used.
 (This can be handled like an override)

 Portraits (standing pictures) can be created in the same way as message boxes.
-For example, if you want to add a standing portrait, create a portrait object based on the DefaultPortrait prefab (Prefab Variant is recommended), increase the `PortraitType` field, and set it to PortraitsData.
+For example, if you want to add a standing portrait, create a portrait object based on the DefaultPortrait prefab (Prefab Variant is recommended), increase the enum `PortraitType` field, and set it to PortraitsData.
 <br>
 <br>